Calibrated Mechanism Design: Applications

 Suppose there is a single good for sale and the state is multidimensional, $\state=(\state_i,\state_{0i})_{i\in\setplayers}\in\reals_+^{2N}$, and distributed according to prior distribution \prior.
 Suppose that for all $i\in\setplayers$, $\Typesi=[0,1]$, with $\typei\sim\typecdfi$ with full-support density $\typedi$.
 That is, we are assuming agents' types are independent of the state, and hence, independent across each other.
 Denote by $q_i\in[0,1]$ the probability agent $i$ is allocated the good, and note that feasibility implies that $0\leq\sum_{i=1}^Nq_i\leq 1$.

 We assume the agents' and the designer's utilities are quasilinear in transfers.
 Agent $i$'s payoff net of transfers is $\payi(q_i,\typei,\state)=q_i (\state_i\typei+\state_{0i})$.
 Thus, state components $\state_i$ capture the value responsiveness to agent's private information, whereas state components $\state_{0i}$ capture the overall shift.
 The state components can be correlated (and asymmetric) across agents, allowing for interdependent values.
 The designer's payoff net of transfers is $\ddp\argq=\sum_i q_i \ddp_i(\type,\state)$ for some functions $(\ddp_i)_{i\in[N]}$.
-The main question is what constitutes a designer-optimal calibrated mechanism.
+Below, we study the designer-optimal calibrated mechanism.

 To fix ideas, consider the following mapping to an online advertising environment.
 The designer is an advertising platform, and the good is an advertising slot on a given webpage targeted to a selected category of users in a given week.
 Agents are firms that wish to display their ads, and their private types represent the expected revenue from a click on their ad.
-State components $\state_i$ capture individual click-through rates, while state components $\state_{0i}$ capture individual display values, that is, the expected revenue from an ad being displayed irrespective of whether it is clicked (for instance, due to brand-building effects).
+State components $\state_i$ could capture individual click-through rates or match values, while state components $\state_{0i}$ could capture individual display values, that is, the expected revenue from an ad being displayed irrespective of whether it is clicked (for instance, due to brand-building effects).
 The state is observed through proprietary data available to the platform and can be used in the design of the auction.
 The platform values the resulting revenue but may also have additional efficiency considerations, summarized by $\ddp_i$.